ajaypremshankar/portfolio-ajaypremshankar/src/data/services/service-2/index.md

 category: 'services'
 title: 'Photography'
 icon: 'camera-retro'
 description: 'Be it on phone or camera, photography gives me instant peace.
-I see world better diffently from a lense.'
+I see world diffently from a lense.'
 link: /captures/
 ---